mongodb-industry-solutions/Digital-Underwriting-Usage-Based-Insurance/mobile_app_copy/README.md

 ### 7. In App Services / Device Sync:

 Click on enable sync.
 Make sure development mode is turned on.
-Add the following queryable fields: _id, customerid, firstName, lastName, policyNumber.
+Add the following queryable fields:
+- _id
+- customerid
+-  firstName
+-  lastName
+-  policyNumber

    Then, click on review draft and deploy.

-## Run the iOS mobile app
+## Part 3: Run the iOS mobile app

 In Xcode, click on the play button.